 When I think of the word delicacy, thoughts of caviar run through my head.
 For this article, though, delicacy is going to range from great to gross!
-There is lots of different food from around the world that may seem strange, but is local custom to eat.
+There are lots of different food from around the world that may seem strange but is a local custom to eat.
 Which of these dishes would you be brave enough to try?

 Chocolate Covered Ants